 - How Should I Manage Feedback?

-While sending the testers your app zip and the above instructions, it’s also time to explain them what kind of feedback you expect from them.
+While sending the testers your app zip and the above instructions, it’s also time to explain to them what kind of feedback you expect from them.
 Thus, you may point out some areas you’re most interested in testing, some things you feel uncertain about and are expecting feedback on, or you can just as well give them a list of questions for them to answer.
 What’s important is to keep your questions to the minimum so that to encourage the testers’ free-flow inputs and responses which are probably the most valuable feedback you can get.

 - What Will I Do With Feedback?